akshar-dave/cpica/README.md

 ---

-You can download the app here: [DOWNLOAD](https://github.com/fakeakshar/CPICA2/raw/master/app/CPICA.apk/ "Download")
+You can download a working version of the app here: [DOWNLOAD](https://github.com/fakeakshar/CPICA2/raw/master/app/CPICA.apk/ "Download")